aarongurley/node-ant/README.md

 Credits
 -------
-Some snippets and inspiration were derived from the #python-ant library developed by @mvillalba.
-This library served as a starting point as it serves a similar purpose.
+Some snippets and inspiration were derived from the #python-ant library developed by @mvillalba.  #python-ant served as a starting point as it serves a similar purpose.